meshlogic/meshlogic.github.io/posts/blender/rendering/nodes-correct-hdri.rst

 5 Conclusion
 =============

-We have proven that Blender is all capable of using HDRI maps for illuminating mesh scenes.
+We have proven that Blender is perfectly capable of using HDRI maps for illuminating mesh scenes.
 If we need to use a physically incorrect HDRI file, we can workaround its exposure directly within the world shader.
 Moreover, we can use the Blender Compositor as a photo editor to correct the actual HDRI file and increase its exposure range and correct color temperature of the sun.